draconisPW/PWMAngband/docs/command.rst

   To open an object such as a door or chest, you must use this command.
 If the object is locked, you will attempt to pick the lock based on your disarming ability.
 If you open a trapped chest without disarming the traps first, the trap will be set off.
-Some doors will be locked shut and may have to be forced open.
-Opening will automatically attempt to pick any locked doors.
+Opening will automatically attempt to pick any door locks.
 You may need several tries to open a door or chest.
   This command requires a direction, and takes some energy.

 ..